GBakalkinOAI/DDLS2024/old/README.md

 # DDLS2024
-Final Project (by Daniil Sarkisyan) for the course https://ddls.aicell.io/course/ddls-2024
+Hackaton for the course https://ddls.aicell.io/course/ddls-2024

-- CellxGene_Census_scVI_Monocytes_read_08.ipynb  - read metadata, filter cells, read scRNAseq and pre-trained embeddings

-- CellxGene_Census_scVI_Monocytes_process_02.ipynb - process ingested metadata

-- get_ipynb_py_md.sh - convert .ipynb into .py, copy files into flat folder, drop identical files (usually caused by following links)

-- combine_py_md.sh - combine .md and .py tutorials to obey 10 files limit of chatGPT

-- bitter_lesson.pdf - this summarize my own ML failures so well, I wish I would learn it sooner
+Hackaton: all files starting with CELLxGENE... are for the hackaton.

-I am not good at navigating commits / switching branches / temporarily returning to old stages, so it is easier for me to write _v01, _v02, etc. in case I will need to borrow code from the earlier version to the latest one.
+I am not good at navigating "commits", so it is easier for me to write _v01, _v02, etc. in case I will need to borrow code from the earlier version to the latest one.

 I am statistician / bioinformatician at Dept IGP of Uppsala University ( see https://www.uu.se/en/contact-and-organisation/staff?query=N12-1805 ).
 My background is Appled Mathematics.
 Our group studies chromosomal alterations, like Loss of Y chromosome, which is detectable in every old male and affects his immune response.

-Final Project code will grow, extending beyond Project Proposal after the 2024-10-27 deadline to reach these milestones:
+My Final Project code will grow further after the deadline to reach these milestones:

 - Learn to use harmonization and embeddings achieved by CELLxGENE Census scRNA-seq database.
 They have integrated much of published datasets anyway, including, I suspect, human scRNAseq datasets published by our group.
 - Start by processing Monocyte-like cell types only to avoid crashing Colab out of RAM.